anxious-coder-lhs/emacs-config/README.md

 ## Enabling/Disabling Layers
 In this repo configuration, I have shared my layering configuration for my setup.
 Please look into `.spacemacs` and the `dotspacemacs-configuration-layers` and disable/enable the packages you would like.
 Just uncomment the package that are of interest and press `SPC f e R` in Evil mode or `M-m f e R` to reload.

+## Custom Layers
+The intent of this repo is to provide my own set of chosen and curated custom layers.
+But, I will highly motivate you to go ahead and modify the functionality I have configured.
+Additionally, you may also find yourself in a position to create layers of your own.

+If you find yourself in a need of installing a new packages, you shouldn't do it with package manager.
+If you do that Spacemacs will try to throw away the package upon next restart.
+Spacemacs does it to make sure, your loading time is low and it only loads the packages, you intent to use.

+The way Spacemacs recommends is to define the packages you would like to use in the `.spacemacs` file.
+However, as you add more and more packages and respective configurations, it will soon get very messy soon.
+For this it is recommended to create your own layers.

+Any layers that you create will by default go to the private directory.
+This command creates a new layer for you in the private directory.
+You can also configure a different path to load layers from by configuring the layers path in the `.spacemacs` file.
+This is what i recommend and have done in this setup.
+This allows you to differentiate between your custom layers and those that you have pulled.
+You can pull it from various sources and simply disable from a source any time.

+To configure additional layer paths, you can use the `dotspacemacs-configuration-layer-path` function in the `.spacemacs` file.
+I have updated it to use `additional-layer` folder available with this repo.

+To create your own layer, use `SPC SPC configuration-layer/create-layer RET`.
+Note that the search is fuzzy, so you do not have to type in the exact command in the window.

 # Keybindings
 It is practically not possible to highlight all the bindings here.
 The intent is to showcase some of the top used keybindings here.
 Additional contributions are welcome.